 The National Science Foundation requires that eligible students must be U.S. citizens or legal U.S. residents formally enrolled in an undergraduate or graduate program at a U.S. university.
 NSF's mission encourages the application of promising and talented students from underrepresented groups, first-generation, and in high-financial-need college students.
 The application and selection process is competitive.
 No previous experience or background is required.
 However, applicants are expected to be motivated, intellectually driven, willing to learn and embrace interdisciplinary research in a remote area in the southern tip of South America, where often conditions are not as those at home in the U.S. Students are also expected to be open-minded, be willing to share and interact with locals, peers, and researchers and learn the challenges of responding complex questions to address environmental issues in remote areas.

 Students must submit the following:

-Students will be partnered with a U.S. and a Chile based mentor, and based on their thematic research interests.
-See the table below for the list of mentors and thematic areas.
+Students will be partnered with a U.S. and a Chile based mentor, dependent on their backgrounds and role in the research project.